Senatus consultum ultimum: Liability

 The senate itself had no authority to authorise the breaking of laws; it did not do so when moving a senatus consultum ultimum.
 Its vague decree, rather, urged the magistrates, with substantial discretion, to resolve a crisis; in doing so, it pinned all legal liability for those actions on the magistrates themselves.
 Passing the decree instead signified that the senate offered its support of the measures taken and that extra-legal measures were needed for the safety of the state.

-In the aftermath of the decree's usage, those responsible for the use of force were regularly prosecuted on grounds that citizens had been killed extrajudicially ("which was in fact true"); the defence in the courts then was "whether this illegality could be justified".
+In the aftermath of the decree's usage, those responsible for the use of force were regularly prosecuted on grounds that citizens had been killed extrajudicially; the defence in the courts then was one of justification.
 In the first instance, in 121 BC, the consul executing the decree justified his actions in terms of public safety; Cicero in his time may have brought a similar argument in De legibus in his tag Salus populi suprema lex esto ("Let the safety of the people be the supreme law").
 By Cicero's time (c.
 63 BC), the decree had been legitimised merely by custom and precedent.

-There are multiple cases where magistrates or their followers taking actions armed with a senatus consultum ultimum were faced the prospect of being hauled before the courts in later years: Lucius Opimius, Gaius Rabirius, and Cicero being prime examples.
+There are multiple cases where magistrates or their followers taking actions armed with a senatus consultum ultimum were faced with the prospect of being hauled before the courts in later years: Lucius Opimius, Gaius Rabirius, and Cicero being prime examples.
 The senate, at times, would attempt to use its influence to secure an acquittal of a magistrate charged, or otherwise threaten to declare anyone who brought charges hostis.
 Opponents, rather than disputing the validity of the senatus consultum ultimum in general, rather disputed the need or justification of a specific instance thereof.

 History

 Livy asserts that the senatus consultum ultimum was first used in 446 and 384 BC, but scholars do not read these as actual usages of something akin to the senatus consultum ultimum of the late republic.
-Modern scholars believe it is likely that these claims are anachronisms inserted into the early republic to "provide a plausible account of the suppression of a revolution" and that "we should put no faith in the historical veracity of these two early appearances".
+Modern scholars believe it is likely that these claims are anachronisms inserted into the early republic.